ipfs/specs/keystore/readme.md

 Keys will be stored in a directory named `keys` under the `$IPFS_PATH` directory.
 Each named keypair will be stored across two files, the private key in `$NAME` and the public key in `$NAME.pub`.
 They will be encoded in PEM (or similar) format, and optionally password encrypted.
+Upon starting the ipfs daemon, keys will be lazily loaded as needed.
+If a given key is password protected, the user should be prompted for the password at the time of loading the key.
+The `$IPFS_PATH/keys` directory should be readable only be the owner, with unix permissions of `700`.
+Keys in the directory should be readonly, by the owner `400`.

 ### Interface
 Several additions and modifications will need to be made to the ipfs toolchain to